Eric Cantona: 1992–93 season

 Cantona had arrived too late to register to play in United's 1–0 win at Arsenal on 28 November, but was in the crowd at Highbury as his new team secured a vital win.
 He made his first appearance for the club on 1 December 1992 in a friendly match against Benfica in Lisbon to mark Eusébio's 50th birthday, wearing the number 10 shirt.
 He made his competitive debut as a second-half substitute against Manchester City at Old Trafford on 6 December.
 United won 2–1, though Cantona made little impact that day.

 United's season had been disappointing up to Cantona's signing.
-They were falling behind the likes of big-spending Aston Villa and Blackburn Rovers in the race for the first Premier League title, as well as surprise challengers including Norwich City and Queens Park Rangers.
-Goalscoring had been a problem since the halfway point of the previous season – when it had cost them the league title as they suffered defeats or were held to draws at the hands of teams they had been expected to beat.
+A shortage of goals and a recent seven-match winless run had seen United fall behind the likes of big-spending Aston Villa and Blackburn Rovers in the race for the first Premier League title, as well as surprise challengers including Norwich City and Queens Park Rangers.

+Goalscoring had been a problem since the halfway point of the previous season – when it had cost them the league title as they suffered defeats or were held to draws against teams they had been expected to beat.
 Ferguson had first tried to sign Alan Shearer from Southampton during the 1992 close season, but lost out to Blackburn Rovers.
 He then spent £1 million on Dion Dublin, who suffered a broken leg a few games into the season and was out of action for six months.
-A £3 million bid for Sheffield Wednesday striker David Hirst was turned down, and by 7 November, United were eighth in the Premier League.
+A £3 million bid for Sheffield Wednesday striker David Hirst was turned down and by 7 November, United were tenth in the Premier League.

-Cantona quickly settled into the team, slotting in alongside Mark Hughes, while Brian McClair was switched to midfield.
+Cantona quickly settled into the team, slotting in alongside Mark Hughes, while Brian McClair was switched to central midfield.
 Cantona contributed greatly to a quick upturn in the team's fortunes, not only scoring goals but also creating chances for the other players.
-His first United goal came in a 1–1 draw against Chelsea at Stamford Bridge on 19 December 1992, and his second came on Boxing Day in a 3–3 draw against Sheffield Wednesday at Hillsborough, where they claimed a point after being 3–0 down by the hour mark.
-However, controversy was never far away, and on his return to Elland Road to play Leeds a few weeks later, he spat at a fan and was fined £1,000 by The Football Association.
-United only lost twice in the league after Cantona's arrival, and finished the season 10 points clear at the top of the table, finishing as champions for the first time in 26 years, and making Cantona the first player to win consecutive English top division titles with different clubs.
+His first United goal came in a 1–1 draw against Chelsea at Stamford Bridge on 19 December 1992 and his second came on Boxing Day in a 3–3 draw against Sheffield Wednesday at Hillsborough, where they claimed a point after being 3–0 down.
+However, controversy was never far away and on his return to Elland Road to play Leeds a few weeks later, he spat at a Leeds fan who taunted him and was fined £1,000 by The Football Association.
+United only lost twice in the league after Cantona's arrival and finished the season 10 points clear at the top of the table, finishing as champions for the first time in 26 years, which made Cantona the first player to win consecutive English top-division titles with different clubs.
 He had won a domestic league title with different clubs for three successive seasons, having helped Marseille win the French league title in 1991.